RMI-PACTA/r2dii.plot/tests/testthat/_snaps/qplot_trajectory.md

     i Do you need to split the data over multiple plots? x Found 8 lines: a, b, c, corporate_economy, d, e, f, projected.

-# informs that values are normalized

-    Code
-      invisible(qplot_trajectory(data))
-    Message <rlang_message>
-      Normalizing `production` values to 2020 -- the start year.

 # Wraps the title as expected

-    Production Trajectory of Technology: Electric
+    Production Trajectory of Electric Technology
     in the Automotive Sector

 # Wraps the subtitle as expected

     The coloured areas indicate trajectories in reference to a scenario.
-    The red area indicates trajectories not aligned with any sustainble scenario.
+    The red area indicates trajectories not aligned with any sustainable scenario.

 # Prints axis labels as expected